Citify

 1. Added a “Create” destination to the bottom navigation bar that takes you to an overview where you can create any type of post.
 It is only highlighted when no other primary button is visible, preventing conflicts between main buttons.

-2. Changed the “Ideas” destination so that while users are viewing an idea, it’s in it’s inactive state and tapping it acts like a back button, making the navigation smoother and more natural.
+2. Changed the “Ideas” destination so while users are viewing an idea, the destination is inactive and tapping it acts like a back button, making the navigation smooth and natural.

 Accessibility considerations

-While testing I was inspired to go over and redesign some features to ensure every user can use them comfortably.
+While testing I was inspired to redesign some features to ensure every user can use them comfortably.
 This is one example.

 If feedback is only visual, visually impaired users might miss order changes.
 While drag-and-drop can technically work with screen readers, it's often not practical.
 To improve accessibility, I designed two modes: one for drag-and-drop, and another using only tab navigation.